-$\underline{Counseling}$ - A verbal statement that may be documented in written form, made to improve an employee's job performance or job-related behavior.
+Counseling - A verbal statement which may be documented in written form, made to improve an employee's job performance or job-related behavior.
 Counseling is not disciplinary action and is not grievable.

 Critical Response Positions - Positions requiring response to service or call to duty because of a potential threat to life or property or other emergency.